 ANSI Flanges are critical components in piping systems worldwide, providing standardized connections for pipes, valves, pumps, and other equipment.
-These flanges are manufactured according to standards overseen by the American National Standards Institute (ANSI), a private, non-profit organization that has been coordinating and approving U.S. standards since 1918.
-The term “ANSI flange” typically refers to flanges manufactured to the ASME B16.5 specification, which ANSI has adopted as an American National Standard.
+The term "ANSI flange" typically refers to flanges manufactured to the ASME B16.5 specification, which ANSI has adopted as an American National Standard.

 What are ANSI Flanges?